rayaman/multi/Documentation.md

 # CBT: newThread()
 `th = multi:newThread([STRING name,] FUNCTION func)` — Creates a new thread with name and function.

+when within a thread, if you have any holding code you will want to use thread.* to give time to other threads while your code is running.
 Constants
 ---
 - `th.Name` — Name of thread